 - Pack lightweight cartons together if possible.

-Minimise pallet size and avoid them altogether on small shipments, especially for air freight.
+- Minimize and avoid cartons altogether on small shipments, especially for air freight.
 Their dimensions will balloon dimensions and therefore chargeable weight.

-Express freight customers may also consider, negotiating your dim factor (if you are a regular customer) or using couriers that don’t use dimensional weight.
+- Express freight customers may also consider negotiating the dim factor (this is especially relevant for regular customers) or using couriers that don’t use dimensional weight.

 International express has used dimensional weight for parcels for many years, typically using a vol ratio of 1:5000, which is a dim factor of 139 cu in/lb.
 Recently some couriers, including DHL, FedEx, UPS and USPS have started using dimensional weight for ground services.